-- 1. Check the checkbox of Enable Vehicle Detection. - 2.
-Select the lane number in the corresponding drop-down list.
-Up to 4 lanes are selectable. - 3.
-Set the position of lane lines by clicking and dragging them respectively, or click and drag an end of a line to set the position of it so as to adjust the length and angle of the line. - 4.
+- 2. Check the checkbox of Enable the enable the selected detection function. - 3.
+Select the lane number in the corresponding dropdown list.
+Up to 4 lanes are selectable. - 4.
+Click and drag the lane line to set its position, or click and drag the line end to adjust the length and angle of the line. - 5.
 Adjust the zoom ratio of the camera so that the size of the vehicle in the image is close to that of the red frame.
-Only the position of red frame is adjustable. - 5.
-Click Draw Detection Area to automatically generate the area for the plate detection according to the predefined lane lines.
+Only the position of red frame is adjustable.